 A number of insurance plans and large employers are controlling rising costs for biologics by limiting the number of drug distribution providers.
 This may include hemophilia homecare companies and your hemophilia treatment center (HTC) if it distributes factor.
 Increasingly, insurance companies and large employers are only approving one or two homecare company options.

-[Steps for Living: Health Insurance]
+[Steps for Living: Insurance Basics]

 Medical providers include hospitals, doctors, physical therapists and hemophilia homecare companies.
 Providers that contract with and are part of your insurance plan’s approved listing are called “in-network.”
 The rest are called “out-of-network.”
 If your insurance coverage or provider network changes, your current hemophilia homecare company may become out-of-network, costing you more.